 Course Numbering System

-The University is in the process of revising its course numbering system.
-Under the new system, course numbers will consist of an alphabetical prefix (up to four letters) and a four-digit numerical suffix separated by a colon.
-For the College of Engineering, each course's prefix will correspond to the academic program in the college that offers the course, as follows.
+Course numbers consist of an alphabetical prefix (up to four letters) and a four-digit numerical suffix separated by a colon.
+Each course's prefix corresponds to the academic program in the College of Engineering that offers the course, as follows.

 BME: biomedical engineering (051 under the old system)